LesleyForsyth/FLSIT735/Course 2/Week 4/c4-protecting-private-keys.md

 # Protecting private keys

+All operating systems, browsers, mobile devices and,of course, certification authorities themselves, create self-signed certificates.
+Trusted self-signed certificates are commonly known as *root certificates*, because they are at the root of the hierarchy of trust between certification authorities.

 A lesson we learned from the previous step is that private keys are probably as valuable as the data encrypted with those keys.
 As such, non-authorized entities should have no access to our private keys.
 The question is: how can we make our private keys inaccessible to others and at the same time easily accessible to us?

 ## Storing a private key